Abhishek9111/zapier-clone/Readme.md

-Sure, I'll help organize your README file and add a description at the top.
-Here's a polished version:

----

 # End-to-End Backend Clone using Kafka, Postgres, Node, and Next.js

 This project is an end-to-end backend system clone that leverages Kafka for event streaming, Postgres for database management, Node.js for server-side logic, and Next.js for the frontend.
 It serves as a comprehensive example of integrating these technologies to build a robust and scalable backend system.